JMRI/JMRI/scripts/HOWTO-distribution.md

 ====================================================================================
 ## Create GitHub Release and upload files

-This puts the right tag on the branch, then removes the branch.

 Note: Once a GitHub Release is created it is *not* possible to change it to refer to different contents. *Once this step is done, you need to move on to the next release number.*

 - Disable the Jenkins [release-build project](https://builds.jmri.org/jenkins/job/testreleases/job/5.7.7/); this is so it doesn't fail after later steps